Programme overview

 Qualification Pathway

-Once you’ve successfully completed this programme, you’ll receive the Level 4 qualification: New Zealand Certificate in Automotive Electrical Engineering.
-From here you will be able to work as a qualified Automotive Electrical Engineer.
+Once you’ve completed this programme, you’ll receive the Level 4 qualification: New Zealand Certificate in Automotive Electrical Engineering.
+From here, you can work as a qualified Automotive Electrical Engineer and move on to many other automotive career options.

 How do I gain my qualification?